What is BYOD and how can it affect your workplace?

 However, an initiative such as SETA is great and helpful in setting up a secure workplace, yet it is not a silver bullet to guaranteeing a safe cyber environment as human error is not entirely preventable.
 Rogue Devices can still enter the organization as unassuming BYODs through extremely deceitful social engineering techniques that even the most alert employees can fall victim to.
 And since these devices bypass traditional cybersecurity solutions, mitigating the risk means getting to the root of the problem: Layer 1 visibility.

-Sepio’s Hardware Access Control (HAC-1) solution provides a panacea to gaps in device visibility to ensure you are getting the most out of your cybersecurity investments.
-HAC-1 integrates with existing solutions, such as NAC, EPS, SIEM and SOAR, to enhance the enterprise’s cybersecurity posture.
-HAC-1’s deep visibility capabilities mean no device goes unmanaged; the solution identifies, detects, and handles all IT/OT/IoT devices; gone are the days of unmanaged BYODs.
+Sepio’s platform provides a panacea to gaps in device visibility to ensure you are getting the most out of your cybersecurity investments.
+HAC-1 Hardware Access Control integrates with existing solutions, such as NAC, EPS, SIEM and SOAR, to enhance the enterprise’s cybersecurity posture.
+HAC-1 deep visibility capabilities mean no device goes unmanaged; the solution identifies, detects, and handles all IT/OT/IoT devices; gone are the days of unmanaged BYODs.
 Moreover, HAC-1’s policy enforcement mechanism and Rogue Device Mitigation capabilities instantly block any unapproved or rogue hardware.
 In doing so, HAC-1 enables a Zero Trust Hardware Access approach, which stops attackers at the first line of defense.